Celebrity Big Brother (British series 5) racism controversy: Contestants

-In May 2007, her next film, entitled Life in A...
+In May 2007, Shetty's next film, entitled Life in a...
 Metro became the first Bollywood film to premiere in Leicester Square.
+Lloyd attended the premiere.
 A year later, following Goody's brief appearance on Bigg Boss, Shetty announced that she had forgiven her.
 She married Raj Kundra in 2009.
 Shetty went on to judge the reality show Nach Baliye in 2012.